Ian2020/pynance/README.md

 1. Run an expression in the Python interpreter and the transactions will be printed in a format that's easy to import into a spreadsheet

+It only works with following bank sites:

+* Santander

 ## Requirements

 * Python3